To all Competitors, Conductors and/or Teachers

-Action Song – A song having definite actions that all the children are expected to perform.
+Action Song – A song having definite actions that all ensemble members are expected to perform.

 Adult – Of legal age in Alberta.

-Amateur – A person whose principal means of livelihood is not obtained from the performance of music in the particular discipline in which he or she is competing.
-This stipulation does not, however, preclude such a person having occasionally received remuneration for musical services rendered, even in the area in which he or she is competing.
+Amateur – A person whose principal means of livelihood is not obtained from the performance of music in the particular discipline in which they are competing.
+This stipulation does not, however, preclude such a person having occasionally received remuneration for musical services rendered, even in the area in which they are competing.

 Art song – The Art Song was a creation of the late 18th and early 19th centuries, and continues into the 20th and 21st centuries.
-These songs were written for voice with piano accompaniment.
-Composers such as Mozart, Schumann, Brahms, Schubert, Britten, Quilter, Barber, Bernstein, Rorem, Coulthard, Fleming, etc. were inspired to write music to enhance existing poetry.
-NOTE: The language of the song, if other than English, determines the class to be entered.
+Composers were inspired to write music to enhance existing poetry.
+These songs were written for voice with accompaniment (usually piano).

 Associate Standard – Refers to a selection of advanced difficulty that must be of at least post-Grade/post-Level 10 or equivalent level/standard.
 Lists are available in the RCM and Conservatory Canada syllabi.